belongnet/sdk/docs/nft-checkout/overview.md

 # NFT Checkout Overview

-Create seamless NFT purchases with a fully customizable checkout experience integrated into your website.
+Create seamless NFT purchases with a checkout experience integrated into your website.

 ## Implementation Flow